aalokaily/ERAMER/README.md

 -Output formats--
 The output will be rows with the following column format:
-Peptide ID
-Position of 16-mers
-Expected transported peptide
+Peptide ID: The ID(fasta header) of the peptide Position of C-terminus: Assuming As the tool computes for each 16-mer the score Expected transported peptide
 Specificity score